ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 * Using NewChat one can start independent chat sessions.
   * two independent chat sessions are setup by default.

+* When you want to print, switching ChatHistoryInCtxt to Full and clicking on the chat session button of interest, will display the full chat history till then wrt same, if you want full history for printing.

 ## Devel note